nayena/zk/Amazon S3.md

 - [[Amazon S3 - Transfer Acceleration]]
 - [[Amazon S3 - Events]]
 - [[Amazon S3 - Requester Pays]]

+Additionally, several more features are available:

+- Access Control Lists.
+These allow you to control which user or AWS account can access a Bucket or object, using a range of permissions, such as read, write, or full control, et cetera.
+- Lifecycle Policies.
+Lifecycle Policies allow you to automatically manage and move data between classes, allowing specific data to be relocated based on compliance and governance controls you might have in place.
+- MFA Delete.
+Multi-Factor Authentication Delete ensures that a user has to enter a 6 digit MFA code to delete an object, which prevents accidental deletion due to human error.

+## Cross Region Replication
+By enabling Cross Region Replication, you can maintain compliance whilst at the same time still have the data in the local region for optimum data retrieval latency.

+You will be charged of COPY and PUT requests and only the storage cost.

+## Multipart Uploading
+Amazon recommends that for any file that you're trying to upload to S3, **larger than 100MB**, than you should implement **multipart** upload.
+This feature helps to increase the performance of the backup process.

+As multiple parts can be uploaded at the same time in parallel, the speed and throughput of uploading can be enhanced.

+Should there be any transmission issues or errors, it will **only affect the part being uploaded**, unaffecting the other parts.
+When this happens, only the affected part will need to be resent.

+There is an element of management available whereby you can, if you're quiet, pause your uploads and then resume them at any point.
+Multipart uploads *do not have an expiry time*, allowing you to manage the upload of your data over a period of time.

 ## Storage Classes